James-VT/MS1_Handleigh_Hall/README.md

 * [Bootstrap](https://getbootstrap.com/)
     * Bootstrap was used in this project to provide styling frameworks.
 The version I have used is Bootstrap 4.

+# Credits

+## Navigation bar
+* The original code for the site's navigation bar in the header is taken from Bootstrap 4's [Nav code.](https://getbootstrap.com/docs/4.0/components/navbar/#nav)

+## Font
+* The font used throughout is Roboto, a google fonts font, and sans-serif is used the backup for if Roboto cannot load.
+[Roboto.](https://fonts.google.com/specimen/Roboto#standard-styles)